 Clifton College was one of the first Boarding Schools in the country to have its own purpose-built theatre.
 The Redgrave Theatre, which is named after former Clifton College pupil, Sir Michael Redgrave, seats 320 and hosts more than 40 productions a year, making it one of the most popular venues in Bristol for all types of theatre.

-The Annual Musical is a huge event at Clifton College, with students tackling all elements of putting on a big show under the careful direction of Rhian Orzel (Head of Drama) and Dan Robson (Director of Music)..
+The Clifton College Annual Musical is a huge event, with pupils tackling all elements of putting on a show, under the careful direction of Karen Pickles, Director of Drama, and Dan Robson, Director of Music.

-As well as singing in either a lead role or in the ensemble, pupils can also play in the band that accompanies the show, while others help with the PA system or run the sound desk.
-Over the last few years, the College has put on Les Miserables, School of Rock and Little Shop of Horrors.
+As well as singing in either a lead role or in the ensemble, pupils can also play in the band which accompanies the show; while others help with the PA system or run the sound desk.
+Over the last few years, the College has performed Les Misérables, Evita, Phantom of the Opera and Miss Saigon.

 School Shakespeare productions have included Macbeth, Romeo and Juliet, and A Midsummer Night’s Dream.